Group Visit Activities

 $12 Insect Creations Students learn insect body parts and use various materials to build their own insects.
 Fine Arts, Science

 $12 SPARK!
 Zoo Classification Students learn about animal classifications while creating a team zoo that includes a mammal, bird, fish, reptile or amphibian.
-Within their individual art work they include facts about their animal classifications as well as any unique adaptations their animal may have to their environment.
+Within their individual artwork, they include facts about their animal classifications as well as any unique adaptations their animal may have to their environment.
 Fine Arts, Science

-$12 Water Cycle Mobiles Water Cycle Mobiles teach a recognizable pattern in the natural world on earth.
+$12 Water Cycle Mobiles Water Cycle Mobiles teach a recognizable pattern in the natural world on Earth.
 Participants review the different stages of the water cycle (precipitation, accumulation, evaporation, transpiration, and condensation) and create creative expression drawings of each phase.
 After finishing each phase, participants take their drawings and assemble a 3D cloud mobile.
 Fine Arts, Science

 $13 Aboriginal Dot Art Aboriginal Dot Art allows participants to learn social studies skills by creating visual materials as a form of expression through dot art and iconic symbols.
-Participants learn about animals that live in Australia (kangaroos, lizards, koalas, platypus etc.) and learn how Aborigines used dots and symbols to create original artwork and stories.
+Participants learn about animals that live in Australia (kangaroos, lizards, koalas, platypus, etc.) and how Aborigines used dots and symbols to create original artwork and stories.
 Fine Arts, Science

 $13 Castles and Catapults Challenge Castles and Catapults allows participants to work in groups to design and build castles and catapults using simple materials such as cardboard boxes, flat wooden sticks, and rubber bands.
 This lesson reviews force, motion, energy and the changes that occur.
-After they build their catapults they test for distance and accuracy.
-Then they use iteration to improve on their designs, take ideas from their environment and have creative expression.
+After they build their catapults, they test for distance and accuracy.
+Then, they use iteration to improve their designs, take ideas from their environment and have creative expression.
 They learn about the physics of stored energy and how fulcrum points change the results.
 When their catapults and castles are complete, they try to take down their opponent’s castle by launching their boulder/fluff balls.
 Fine Arts, Science

-$13 Design and Build a Vehicle Challenge Participants plan and test model vehicles using various materials and learn about force, motion, gravity, and energy while working on teams and creating original designs as a form of creative expression.
+$13 Design and Build a Vehicle Challenge Participants plan and test model vehicles using various materials and learn about force, motion, gravity, and energy while working in teams and creating original designs as a form of creative expression.
 Participants then review the parts of the scientific method and use it to test their vehicle and learn about independent, dependent, and controlled variables.
 Fine Arts, Science

 $15 Constructing Thaumatropes: Explore Continuous Streams of Motion and Illusions of Motion Constructing Thaumatropes: Optical Illusions that operate by switching between two images so rapidly that the images appear as one image.
 This unit explores continuous streams of motion and illusions of motion.
 Participants learn that forces cause change and energy exists in many forms by investigating the phenomenon of persistence of vision.
 Create thaumatropes that go along with your unit or from the examples provided.
-Students be able to do express-motion animation through their self-created art thaumatrope as an original artwork.
+Students can do express-motion animation through their self-created art thaumatrope as an original artwork.
 Fine Arts, Science

 • Exceptions to the 1:10 ratio are made in the case of special needs outings.
 We allow as many required chaperones as your district deems needed.